Header.jpg

 Cutting steel piles out of water below bed level without the need for divers

-Over recent years, RGL have developed techniques of cutting hollow steel piles below ground or bed level from the inside out using abrasive water jets.
+RGL has pioneered advanced techniques for cutting hollow steel piles below ground or seabed level using abrasive water jet technology.

 Can we help?